zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### SelectMany

-You can use SelectMany as extension method like this:
+Here is how you can use SelectMany as extension method:

 #### Use SelectMany as ExtensionMethod